deanpeters/product-manager-prompts/README.md

 **product-manager-prompts**: A treasure trove of Generative AI prompts tailored for the unique needs of product managers and product owners, compatible with ChatGPT, Claude, & Gemini.

+## TL;DR

+1. View the prompt as code!
+In preview mode, you don't see all the comment blocks that instruct and guide the AI assistant.
+2. Cut and paste the entire prompt from the code view into your favorite AI assistant (ChatGPT, Claude, Gemini, etc.)

 ## Description

 Welcome to a dynamic repository designed to empower product managers by harnessing the power of Generative AI.
 Here, you'll find prompts that aid in: